yodertv/Reminders/readme.txt

 // Read Me
-// Todos v1.3
+// Todos v1.4

 Objective: Replace the weekly task list that I keep on paper.

 // Curent features

-- List of Todos.
+- Manages a list of Todos (aka tasks).
-- Persist data in the cloud (mongolabs.com) using angular's $http service and mongolabs REST APIs.
+- Persists Todo data in the cloud (mongolabs.com) using angular's $http service and mongolabs REST APIs.
 - Archive - Save's list after removing items where done:true.
-Saves at most one Archive per day based on the date.
-Has the annoying affect of forgetting all the taskes that were completed and archived that day.
+When current day's archive exists add the done items to it.
 - Add - Adds a new task to the list with done:false; Saves the new task to the DB.
-- Checkbox - When checked: done:true; Item's text is displayed as strike-through; Saves the item to the DB.
+- Checkbox - When checked: done:true; Item's text is displayed as strike-through; Saves the updated item to the DB.
-- History - Is lets you review old items from the archive.
+- History - Presents the list of archives and allows you to view them.
 - Delete icon - Deletes a task from the list.
 Delete icon and complete checkbox are hidden or shown based on (edit==true).
+- Displays total and remaing task counts.
-- Hosted at http://192.168.1.11 with tinywed http server.
+- Hosted at http://192.168.1.11 with node StaticServer http server.
 - Host the service on the web so I can use it at work. (yodertv.com)
 - Tested on nook browser, iTouch, Safari, chrome on Mac, chrome on widows, and IE (fails because it requires CORS).
-Worked once on Nook.
 - Depends on bootstrap, angular, and jQuerry.
 - Has a custom favicon.
--

-// Bugs fixed in this release
-- (Bug#3) Fixed error completing or deleting a newly entered text by getting the return object from the POST.

-// Enhancements made in this release
-- Handle screen widths better.
-- Uses tables for better looking list displays.
+- Responsive to three device sizes.
+- Lists are displayed in tables.
-- Use pills for navigation istead of buttons.
+- Uses pills for navigation replaces href strings in earlier versions with buttons.
-- Moved remaining count to bottom by the add new task input.
-- Removed the "Add" button.
-Enter key causes submit.
-- Added forward button takes you to the next older archive.
-Use back arrow to return to the previous archive.
-Button disappears when display the last archive.
+- Has a forward button that takes you to the next older archive.
+Use the browser back command to return to the previous archive.
+Button disappears when displaying the last archive.
+- Deleting items in an archive is now supported.
+- yodertv.com now redirects to yodertv.jit.su.

+// Work done in this release

+- Deleting tasks in archives now works
+- Hosted in node.js StaticServer.js @ http://desk-pc
+- Refactored getArchiveList into it's own function and moved into service, mongolab.js.
+- buildArchiveList used three times so it's now a function shared by three controllers.
+- Refactor all DB access into the mongolab module.
+- (Bug#1) Archive has been fixed by merging any newly completed tasks into the archive for the same day if it exists.
+- Tweaked html views with some &nbsp; to make the view a little nicer.

 // Known bugs

-- (Bug#1) Archive has the annoying affect of forgetting all the tasks that were completed and archived that day.
-This should be fixed by merging any new tasks into the current archive for the same day if it exists.
 - (Bug#2)Doesn't work on IE or Nook, likely due to lack of CORS support.
 Need to consider JSONP.
 Changes hosting requirements.
-- (Bug#3)Deleting a task immediately after entering it doesn't work, because the OID isn't retrived from the DB after it has been entered.
-The work around is to delete it again after refreshing the list.
-Now it has the OID so the delete function works.
-Presumably marking a task completed will also fail.
-Fixed in this release

 // Future enhancements

-- Set width when in browser so the date isn't so far to the right on a large screen.
-Decided to remove the date instead.
+- Test preserving some global data so that it doesn't all get blown away and refreshed with $scope.
+- Remove archives from the archive list.
+I can empty a collection w/ MonogRest api but not delete it.
+- Add unit testing.
 - Support Nook.
 - Print a digest from the History page.
 - Keep common tasks.
 These should be replenished everytime the list is archived.
 - Give the user a way to edit the list of repeating tasks.
+- Minimize trips to server.
+Keep data cached between pages.
+- Work off-line better.
 - Support authentication.
 - Support multiple users.
 - Support addvertisments.